aldobatta/Dark_cluster/README.md

 http://flash.uchicago.edu/site/flashcode/coderequest/

-2) Once you get an email with details for your account download one of the different versions of the code.
+2) Once you get an email with your account details, download one of the different versions of the code.

 3) You'll get a file named **FLASH4.5.tar.gz** (or with a diferent version).
 Copy the file to folder where you want to extract it.
 If you want to upload it to the cluster use **scp** or **ftp**.
 Once in the cluster you can extract it with: